What is PCI Animal Science?

 Scope

-PCI Animal Science will recommend preprints from a wide range of research areas applied to animal science: animal genetics, breeding, growth, reproduction, nutrition, physiology, epidemiology, disease ecology, neurobiology, microbiology, behaviour, welfare, ethics, health, management and production systems, precision livestock farming and veterinary science.
-PCI Animal Science covers research primarily on domestic animals including mammalian and avian species, fish and insects (for feeding purposes but also as reservoir of transmissible pathogens).
-Research using laboratory animals, in vitro as well as animal models of human health diseases might also be considered.
+PCI Animal Science will recommend preprints from a wide range of research areas applied to animal science: animal genetics, breeding, growth, reproduction, nutrition, physiology, epidemiology, disease ecology, neurobiology, microbiology, immunology, behaviour, welfare, ethics, health, management and production systems, precision livestock farming, veterinary science, sustainability of livestock production systems and animal-sourced products quality.
+PCI Animal Science covers research primarily on domestic animals, including mammalian and avian species, fish, and insects (for feeding purposes but also as reservoir of transmissible pathogens).
+Research using laboratory animals, in vitro as well as animal models of human health diseases, might also be considered.

 PCI Animal Science recommends only preprints of high scientific quality that are methodologically and ethically sound.
 To this end, PCI Animal Science: